 How to Start a Small Business: Checklist

-- There are many factors to take into account if you're interested in starting your own business.
+- There are many factors to consider if you're interested in starting your own business.

-- It's crucial to take your time and carefully consider what running your own business truly entails before getting started.
+- Carefully consider what running your own business truly entails before getting started.

-- After taking these actions and gaining confidence in your business concept, go over the following checklist to ensure that you are completely prepared to start working for yourself.
+- Review the following checklist to ensure that you are completely prepared to start your business.

 Once you’ve taken these steps and feel confident in your business idea, work through the following checklist to fully prepare to take the leap to self-employment.